-We're now entering September, the time of year when the big jumpers are broken out, along with winter boots, and the hats and scarves which were hastily stuffed away in drawers and cupboards at the first whiff of Spring.
+We're now entering September, the time of year when the big jumpers are broken out, along with winter boots, and the hats and scarves which were hastily stuffed away in drawers and cupboards at the first whiff of spring.
 At this time, Instagram is filled with beautiful, seasonal pictures of crisp, autumnal leaves and steaming mugs of tea.
-Autumn is a time of reflection (and at the risk of sounding like the minister again, I'll continue), the summer is winding down, the harvest is complete and the nights are drawing in as people begin to reflect on the year that's been and think forward to the year ahead (already filling in my 2019 diary and taking bookings I wonder where the year went, and I'm sure many of you feel the same).
+Autumn is a time of reflection, the summer is winding down, the harvest is complete and the nights are drawing in as people begin to reflect on the year that's been and think forward to the year ahead.

-Having recently launched the blog, I've done a lot of research into the kind of business I’d like to grow.
+Having recently launched this blog, I've done a lot of research into the kind of business I’d like to grow.
 It has also raised many questions about how others will perceive this and ultimately, me.
-This critique and soul-searching has been an invaluable (if painful) process.
+This soul-searching, for want of a better word, has been an invaluable process.
 It has given me a clear purpose and has helped highlight the direction I'd like to take and the message I want to send out, and why.

-Much of what has inspired me recently has come from the work of Kayte Ferris, a Creative Business Coach and Marketing Mentor over @simpleandseason.
-Her ethos of slow-living, sustainability and 'seeking simplicity' is incredibly refreshing.
-In a world filled with mass-marketing and quite frankly, bollocks, her approach is soulful, honest and real.
+In a world filled with mass-marketing, her approach is soulful, honest and real.
 This is what I aspire towards.
 I want Shetland with Laurie to be authentic, to be real, rather than batch-processed and impersonal.

 In today’s fast paced society, we are bombarded with information, news, opinions, gossip and mindless nonsense.
 It’s a constant attack on the body’s emotional response system and it can leave us feeling jaded and frustrated with the world around us.
 Recently I've been trying to re-evaluate my own life and knock out what doesn't work or makes me unhappy and focus on the aspects which are true and bring joy.
-Everyone should do this, it should be mandatory, kinda like a Spring clean of the mind.
+I should add that, everyone should do this!
+It should be mandatory, think on it as a spring clean of the mind.